kingsharr/FoodCarbonCalculator/Articles and resources/READTHIS.md

 I have added 2 Java and 2 XML files here.
 You need to use 1 drawable which is no_image_icon.xml.
 You can find under the drawables folder.
 The depemdecies you can find in the README.md.
 Use the 3 dependencies which is under the comment News.
-Lastly, you have to do this in your settings.gradle.kts: dependencyResolutionManagement {
+You have to do this in your settings.gradle.kts: dependencyResolutionManagement {
     repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)
     repositories {